Delicate Edible Birds

 Delicate Edible Birds is a short story collection written by Lauren Groff.
-Groff was born and raised in Cooperstown, New York, home of American writers James Fenimore Cooper and W.W.
-Lord.
+Groff was born and raised in Cooperstown, New York, home of American writers James Fenimore Cooper and W. W. Lord.
 Several of the stories take place in Upstate New York.
-Groff is also the author of the best-selling novel The Monsters of Templeton.
+Before its release, Groff had also authored a best-selling novel, The Monsters of Templeton.

 Summary

 The anthology comprises nine dramatic stories, taken together, spanning a century.
 In each story, a slice of life of various American women is revealed.